TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

 Of these three levels, only the first two offer reliable protection.
 We do not take a closer look on the first level in this book.
-You can find detailed information for setting up permissions in your TYPO3 system in the :ref:`Core API <t3coreapi:access>`.

 The second level, we are going to implement in all "critical" Actions.
 Let's look at an example with the Method :php:`updateAction()`.